cztomczak/cefpython/docs/api/ApplicationSettings.md

   * `devtools` - show the "Developer Tools" option.
 See also ApplicationSettings.`remote_debugging_port`.

-### downloads_enabled (bool)
+### downloads_enabled

+(bool)
 Default: True

 Downloads are handled automatically.
 A default `SaveAs` file dialog provided by OS is displayed.
 See also the [DownloadHandler](DownloadHandler.md) wiki page.

-### ignore_certificate_errors (bool)
+### ignore_certificate_errors

+(bool)
 Set to true (1) to ignore errors related to invalid SSL certificates.
 Enabling this setting can lead to potential security vulnerabilities like
 "man in the middle" attacks.
 Applications that load content from the
 internet should not enable this setting.
 Also configurable using the
 "ignore-certificate-errors" [command-line switch](CommandLineSwitches.md).
+Can be overridden for individual CefRequestContext instances via the CefRequestContextSettings.ignore_certificate_errors value.

-Important: the official CEF Python binary releases incorporate a patch that changes the caching behavior on sites with SSL certificate errors when used with this setting.
+__NOTE ON CACHING__: the official CEF Python binary releases incorporate a patch that changes the caching behavior on sites with SSL certificate errors when used with this setting.
 Chromium by default disallows caching of content when there is certificate error.
 CEF Python applies a patch to Chromium sources to allow for caching even when there is certificate error, but only when the "ignore_certificate_errors" option is set to True.
 When it's set to False then the Chromium's caching behavior does not change.
 Enabling caching with certificate errors is useful on local private networks that use self-signed SSL certificates.
 See the referenced CEF topic in [Issue #125](../issues/125) for more details.

-### javascript_flags (string)
+### javascript_flags

+(string)
 Custom flags that will be used when initializing the V8 Javascript engine.
 The consequences of using custom flags may not be well tested.
 Also
 configurable using the --js-flags switch.

-### locale (string)
+### locale

+(string)
 The locale string that will be passed to Webkit.
 If empty the default
 locale of "en-US" will be used.
 This value is ignored on Linux where locale
 is determined using environment variable parsing with the precedence order: